 Open Educational Resources

 Open Educational Resources (OER) are teaching, learning, and research resources that are free for use and re-purposing by others.
 OERs include full courses, course materials, modules, textbooks, streaming videos, tests, software, and any other tools, materials, or techniques used to support access to knowledge.
-We've saved UND students $6.1 million since 2015 through OER adoption.
+We've saved UND students over $10.8 million from Fall 2015 - Spring 2020 by supporting OERs.
 Check out our helpful guide for more information on OER terms and information.

 UND Scholarly Commons